lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to the keycode pressed after waiting for user to press any of the specified keys
+Sets $$ to the keycode pressed after waiting for user to press any of the specified keys.
+(See https://ck.uesp.net/wiki/Input_Script for the DXScanCodes)

 **Parameters**